Republicans ramp up attacks on corporations over Georgia voting law, threaten ‘consequences’

 Republicans in Congress are signaling support for South Carolina Republican Rep. Jeff Duncan’s move to draft legislation that would strip MLB of its antitrust exemption by arguing that baseball qualifies as interstate commerce.
 Duncan and 10 co-sponsors plan to introduce the “Teddy Roosevelt Fair Competition and Public Trust Act of 2021” next week when the House is back in session.

 Sens.
-Ted Cruz (R-Tex.), Rubio and Mike Lee (R-Utah) plan to introduce a companion bill.
+Ted Cruz (R-Tex.), Mike Lee (R-Utah) and Rubio plan to introduce a companion bill.
 It is unlikely, however, that the bills will be considered in either chamber under a Democratically controlled Congress.

 Rubio on Monday also called out MLB Commissioner Robert Manfred for “hypocrisy” and having prioritized the “woke corporate virtue” for deciding to move a game from an American city but not ending the league’s ties with China and Cuba because doing so “would involve a significant loss of revenue and being closed out of a lucrative market.”